kylefohrman/subway-tracker/README.md

 There are two ways to exit the program, for setups with and without a keyboard:
 - `Escape`
 - `Right Click`

+On the other hand, `Left Click` toggles fullscreen